emillysant/nutcache/README.md

 # Project
 Project for front-end developer.

-It consists of creating an employee form by consuming a public API (https://crudcrud.com).
+It consists in creating an employee form by consuming a public API (https://crudcrud.com).

 ## Required
 ### implement a people registration popup